jungha-dev/newsVideo/VERCEL_DEPLOYMENT_FIX.md

 2. **Firebase auth errors**: Verify that the API key and project ID are correct
 3. **Service account errors**: Ensure the private key is properly formatted (with \n for line breaks)
 4. **Storage errors**: Verify the storage bucket name is correct
+5. **API key errors**: Make sure all API routes are using Firebase Admin SDK, not client-side Firebase

 ## Security Notes